Rampirez/TokiSplash/README.md

-# Getting Started with Create React App
+# This is a meant to be used as a Wallpaper in Wallpaper Engine

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was started on behalf of @tokiGasai on Twitter/Twitch.

 ## Available Scripts